Complaints Handling Procedure

 2. We will then investigate your complaint.
-This will normally involve passing your complaint to our Complaints Manager, Jon Perry, who will review your matter file and speak to the member of staff who acted for you.
-His contact details are as follows: Jon Perry, RadcliffesLeBrasseur, 85 Fleet Street, London, EC4Y 1AE; telephone: 020 7227 7451; fax: 020 7227 6208; email: firstname.lastname@example.org.
+This will normally involve passing your complaint to our Complaints Manager, Anne Green, who will review your matter file and speak to the member of staff who acted for you.
+Her contact details are as follows: Anne Green, RadcliffesLeBrasseur, Verity House, 6 Canal Wharf, Leeds LS11 5PS telephone: 0113 341 1858; fax: 020 7227 6208; email: firstname.lastname@example.org.

-3. Jon Perry will write to you, within five working days of the letter of acknowledgement referred to in paragraph 1, to say that he is now dealing with your complaint.
+3. Anne Green will write to you, within five working days of the letter of acknowledgement referred to in paragraph 1, to say that she is now dealing with your complaint.

-4. Within 8 weeks after receiving your complaint, Jon Perry will send to you a detailed written reply to your complaint, including his suggestions for resolving the matter, unless paragraph 5 applies.
+4. Within 8 weeks after receiving your complaint, Anne Green will send to you a detailed written reply to your complaint, including her suggestions for resolving the matter, unless paragraph 5 applies.

-5. If he feels it appropriate after carrying out his review, Jon Perry will invite you to a meeting to discuss and hopefully resolve your complaint.
-The meeting might be in London or (if more convenient to you) in Leeds.
+5. If she feels it appropriate after carrying out her review, Anne Green will invite you to a meeting to discuss and hopefully resolve your complaint.

-6. Within three working days of the meeting, Jon Perry will write to you to confirm what took place and any solutions he has agreed with you.
+6. Within three working days of the meeting, Anne Green will write to you to confirm what took place and any solutions she has agreed with you.